 Runs through May 4th 2014

-In another article on this blog we talked about the Andy Warhol’s exhibit in Milan.
-However Palazzo Reale in Milan, is presenting the first great Milanese exhibition of a another great artist, Kandinsky.
-The show will trace the artistic and spiritual evolution of this great visionary and revolutionary artist, from his colorful and figurative works of his art school period up to his most avant-garde pieces.
+In another article on this blog, we talked about Andy Warhol’s exhibit in Milan.
+However, Palazzo Reale in Milan is presenting the first great Milanese exhibition of another great artist, Kandinsky.
+The show will trace the artistic and spiritual evolution of this great visionary and revolutionary artist, from the colorful and figurative works of his art school period up to his most avant-garde pieces.

 He’s renowned as the first artist to create compositions that are purely abstract.
-The works on in this exhibition will take the visitor within the symphonical labyrinth of points, lines, surfaces and colors, where each element has its own function, as in wanting to convey something on a symbolic and on a musical level as well.
-It is in fact known that the artist actually used musical terms to identify his works, and called his most spontaneous paintings “improvisations”, while describing more elaborate works as “compositions.”
+The works in this exhibition will take the visitor within the symphonic labyrinth of points, lines, surfaces, and colors, where each element has its own function, as in wanting to convey something on a symbolic and musical level as well.
+It is in fact known that the artist actually used musical terms to identify his works, and called his most spontaneous paintings “improvisations” while describing more elaborate works as “compositions.”

 by Nicoletta Paganucci